 Chatsworth – the parkland, woods, farmyard, gardens and car parks are open on various days throughout the winter.
-You must pre-book your ticket for any of the car parks, the garden, the farmyard and the House.
+You must pre-book your ticket for any of the car parks, the garden and farmyard.
 Same day tickets are sometimes available.
-The Farm Shop at Pilsley is open.
+The Estate Farm Shop at Pilsley is open.
 Sadly, the House remains closed, however, Garden tickets are discounted until 4th March.

-Hardwick Hall – house, garden and parklands are now all open.
+Hardwick Hall – The garden, parklands and toilets are now all open.
 The restaurant is serving a selection of takeaway meals.
 You must book in advance.
 Hours are limited. the Hall and shop are closed.

-Calke Abbey – gardens and parklands are open.
+Calke Abbey – The gardens and parklands are open.
 You are recommended to book in advance

-Clumber Park – parkland, pleasure grounds, walled kitchen garden and toilets are open. the Woodland Play Area, Discovery Centre and Garden Tea House remain closed.
+Clumber Park – The parkland, pleasure grounds, walled kitchen garden and toilets are open. the Woodland Play Area, Discovery Centre and Garden Tea House remain closed.
 You must book in advance

 Lyme Hall – The garden and parkland are open but the House and shop are closed.
 You must book at least a day in advance.